theahmadov/NIVOS/README.md

 </div>

-NIVOS is a python tool that allows you to scan deeply , crack wifi, see people on your network.
+NIVOS is a hacking tool that allows you to scan deeply , crack wifi, see people on your network.
 It applies to all linux operating systems.
 And it is improving every day, new packages are added.
 Thank You For Using NIVOS :> [NIVOS Created By NIVO Team]

 ## Installation & Setup
 ```